Affiliate links on Android Authority may earn us a commission. Learn more.

 Next to Midjourney, DALL-E is perhaps the best-recognized name in AI image generation, since it broke into the mainstream way back in 2021.
 It doesn’t hurt that the company behind it is OpenAI, best known for ChatGPT.

-In essential aspects it’s similar to Midjourney, but the real advantage is pricing.
+In many respects it’s similar to Midjourney, but the real advantage is pricing.
 If you access it through Microsoft’s Bing Image Creator, it’s completely free, although you’re assigned a fixed number of credits to use that only replenish weekly.
-If you want to escape the confines of Bing you can buy credits directly from OpenAI, but you’ll have fork over $15 at a time.
-That does get you 115 images, so it might be worth it if you expect to do a sizable chunk of AI work.
+If you want to escape the confines of Bing you can buy credits directly from OpenAI.

 Stable Diffusion